syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Getting-Started.md

 {% endhighlight %}

+{% endtabs %}

-### Binding ItemSource, defining PivotItems and PivotComputations to SfPivotGrid through code-behind
+### Binding ItemSource, defining PivotItems, and PivotComputations to SfPivotGrid through code-behind

-If you need to initialize the ItemSource through code-behind, please refer the below code snippet.
+If you need to initialize the ItemSource through code-behind, please refer the below code snippet:

+{% tabs %}

 {% highlight c# %}